JustinGOSSES/SurViz_dcjs_googleform/README.md

 - Functions that process the data to deal with several issues coming from google forms
     - questions have spaces in the name, which doesn't work well for key names and ids, have spaces " " replaced with "_" underscores. = takeOutSpacesinKeys(data)
     - certain strings need to be split into array when dealing with checklist answers ";" = splitBasedSmCol() function
-    - an array of unique color names is created for use as a color bar in the "favorite color" pie chart. = a subset of the splitBasedSmCol() function
 - Functions that puts questions into html as headers paired with appropriate dc.js chart.
 This is all within the uponDataLoad(data) function.
 Currently, only row charts (horizontal bar charts), pie charts, and tables are used.
 The functions for creating the dc.js charts could be significantly optimised to DRY.
 The current project was quickly thrown together before a meeting.
 Tables are created with jquery dataTables library.
 They are not linked to the other charts on purpose.
 That is an option.

 ## Privacy considerations